Beverly Hills, California Travel Agent

 First-time visitors will always want to see the treasured sites of northern India: the ancient palaces and forts of Rajasthan, the holy pilgrimage city of Varanasi, historic, vibrant Delhi, and the “Pink City” of Jaipur.

-I had toured northern India many times before my first visit to southern India and when I arrived, I felt as though I had crossed into a surprising new land.
+I had toured northern India before my first visit to southern India, and when I arrived I felt as though I had crossed into a surprising new land.
 Most of southern India is not on the radar of visitors and sees few tourists.

 There were huge temple complexes where we were the only tourists.
-Locals were genuinely curious about us.
-Some children had probably never seen a white person before.
-And in many restaurants and hotels, we were among a handful of Westerners.
+Locals were genuinely curious about us, and several wanted to take pictures with us.
+In many restaurants and hotels, we were among a handful of Westerners.

 Since there is no established tourist route through the south, many fascinating sites are not formally recognized.
 One of my favorite moments happened when we were driving along an unbelievably curvy road.
 The guide stopped seemingly in the middle of nowhere.
 Everything was overgrown with jungle.
 He led us along a dirt trail and suddenly we came upon rows of incredible sculptures of horses.
 The horses looked ancient.
 Our guide said they had been found in the fields and the villagers had lined them up and adorned them with colorful scarves.
 It felt mysterious and beautiful.